 Nina Jusuf has been working on domestic violence and sexual assault issues since 1992, starting as a hotline volunteer before becoming a shelter-based domestic violence advocate and later as the Executive Director of the San Francisco Women Against Rape for five years.
-She is one of the founders of NAPIESV and has led numerous trainings on sexual assault and domestic violence issues in general and API-specific trauma-informed services, and has provided technical assistance to different API organizations.
-In addition, Nina had been providing training on organizational sustainability to different organizations in the United States and internationally.
-Nina is a certified trainer on Multicultural Wellness from Capacitar, an international energy-based healing program, and serves as Capacitar’s International Adviser.
-She has led/facilitated trainings on multicultural wellness, sustaining activists and activism and integrated security for women human rights defenders and has provided training in Indonesia, East Timor, Turkey, Serbia, Bosnia, Thailand and the United States.
-She can be reached at [email protected]
+She is one of the founders of NAPIESV and has led numerous trainings and technical assistance on sexual assault and domestic violence issues in general and API-specific trauma-informed services.
+Nina believes in collective wellness beyond self-care and has led/facilitated trainings on organizational sustainability, multicultural wellness, sustaining activists and activism, and genuine security for survivors, activists, and women human rights defenders in Asia, the Balkans, and the United States.
+In addition, Nina has experience leading an experiential learning-based youth organization and overseeing the Home Based Childcare Center and Federal Nutrition Program.
+She can be reached at [email protected].

 Ann Nguyen is the Social Media Coordinator at National Organization of Asian Pacific Islanders Ending Sexual Violence (NAPIESV) & Monsoon Asians & Pacific Islanders in Solidarity, working remotely from Illinois.
 She was born & raised in Iowa and identifies as Vietnamese-American, and is conversational in Vietnamese.
 Ann graduated from Iowa State University in 2021 and received a B.A in Apparel, Merchandising, and Design with an emphasis in Public Relations.
 She started her career as Monsoon's Community Outreach & Social Media Coordinator based in the Des Moines office where she will led long-form and short-form content that engaged Monsoon’s diverse audiences both online and in-person.
 She can be reached at [email protected].